nsbgn/handalf/README.md

 ![The Handalf-qwerty keyboard layout.](kb-qwerty.svg)

-If you are currently using US Colemak or Workman or good ol' Qwerty, then all alpha keys will stay in the same place.
-The major addition is that the Level-3 symbols on those keys (accessed through
-<kbd>AltGr</kbd>) have been crammed full with numbers and the other
-ASCII symbols for which you would normally have had contort your hands.
+If you are currently using US Colemak or Workman or good ol' Qwerty/Azerty, then all alpha keys will stay in the same place.
+The major addition is that the Level-3 symbols on those keys (accessed through <kbd>AltGr</kbd>) have been crammed full with numbers and the other ASCII symbols for which you would normally have had contort your hands.

 <!-- Because AltGr is pressed with your right-hand thumb, the left-hand
 side of the keyboard is preferred for things like parentheses, while the